Jiganesh/codetrek/README.md

   - Stack Medium Question
   - Linkedlist + Math Medium-Hard Question

-Offer Letter came after a month - `I Accepted obviously`
+Offer Letter came after a month in July - `I Accepted obviously` and joined on `31st October 2022`

 ### Key takeaways and learnings from my mistake